airhaohan/airhaohan/README.md

 ### 👋 Feel free to say Hi !

-### 😁 An ordinary boy and a slow walker.
+### 😁 A slow walker and a persistent learner.

-### 🎯 Currently learning operating system, computer network and machine learning.
+### 🎯 Currently studying in Log Compression and Auto Logging.

 ### 💓 Thanks for loving me !